CsTL0522/SDEV140Final/README.md

 I also found I can import ttk from tkinter and have a tree view widget.
 I will be implementing this is the temp page and in the to be created tracking sheet pages.
 This will allow for a visual of the added data in long form.
 I have ran into organizational issues and I still need to add back navigation and a exit program.
 I have been battling the fact of the program ending upon inputing one set of data.

+7/25
+The code is finally functional and runs great.
+I had to modify and eliminate the superviser function as it did nothing for this code and it can be added at a later date.
+Fot this project it was not required.
+Honestly i ran out of time and greatl underestimated the time it would take to get to this part.
+Mulitple changes to original design were implimented to allow clearity for user to operate.
+The frames had to be organized differently and i spent alot of my time researching eays to do the tasks i wanted and what I pictured.
+I am happy with the result as it functions smoothly and the user should have no question of inputs to how to operate.
+I love the tree view as it almost duplicates the look of the paper version of sheets in use at this facility.